 You can request an Authorisation Letter through your myOET profile.
 On your myOET dashboard:

 - Click the Edit Contact Info button

 - Fill out your details

 Alternatively, you can use the this this form.

-Once we receive these documents, we will provide you with an authorisation letter which you can print out and take with you, along with your three original identification documents to your test venue for registration on test day.
+Once we receive these documents, we will provide you with an authorisation letter which you have to print out and take with you, along with your three original identification documents to your test venue for registration on test day.